shanep0825-png/T-pot-Honeypot/README.md

-Overview
 This project focused on deploying a T-Pot honeypot in a cloud-hosted DigitalOcean droplet and monitoring real-world attack activity against it.
 The goal was to gain hands-on experience with honeypot technology, understand how internet-exposed systems attract traffic, and observe attacker behavior through the T-Pot dashboard and Kibana.

-I had been interested in honeypots for a while because I wanted to see how they actually worked in practice.
-This project gave me a way to move beyond theory and interact with real attack telemetry in a controlled environment.

-Objective
 The main objective of this lab was to:

 Deploy a publicly reachable T-Pot honeypot in the cloud